 2. The average score for each topic.

 - We use a simple average to calculate scores.

 - Each individual rating contributes equally to an average score.
 For example: (7 + 4 + 10 + 0 + 2 + 5) / 6 = 4.7

 📝 Note: If the same question has been asked more than once over time, only the most recent one's ratings will be included in the average score calculation.

 3. The trend for each topic.

-- The trend line compares the average score of the last two questions asked for the topic.
+- The topic trend compares the scores of the latest two questions in the topic.

 - If the arrow is pointing to the right, the latest question in the topic has a higher score than the previous question in the topic.

 - If the arrow is pointing to the left, the latest question in the topic has a lower score than the previous question in the topic.

 💡 Tip: If a topic has a negative trend, you should view the low scoring questions relating to this topic on rated statements over time and jump to the related conversations for context on what you might want to focus on.